mackenziekbrooks/humanities-data/docs/schedule.md

 # Week 4 - Visualization

 ## Tuesday, September 15, 2020
+* Read [Visualization](visualization.md) by class time.
+* Class agenda:
+	* icebreaker:
+	* Activity 1.
+We'll use breakout rooms to compare notes.

 ## Thursday, September 17, 2020
+* Read ...
+* Class agenda:
+	* icebreaker:
+	* Activity 2

+## Activity log week 4
+**Due Monday 9/21 at 9am**
+1. Submit document created by Activity 1 in Canvas.
+2. Submit URL of post of Activity 2 in Canvas.
+3. Blog post #4: Respond to the following prompt in a 300-500 word blog post on your Wordpress.
+In Canvas, submit the URL the blog post.
+	-

 # Week 5 - Network Analysis